-That is, each person continued their previous routine, and the only change was the start of supplementation.
+In other words, each person continued their previous routine, and the only change was the start of supplementation.

 Maybe (very) little

-In this study they decided to investigate the effects of this supplement on appetite, and to find out if it had any influence or not.
+In this study they decided to investigate the effects of this supplement on appetite, and find out if it had any influence or not.

 89 overweight women participated and were divided into two groups.

-The study lasted 12 weeks and both groups followed a 1200 kcal low calorie diet.
+The study lasted 12 weeks and both groups followed a 1200 kcal low-calorie diet.

 However, they were not exactly very significant.

-The average difference was approximately 1.3 kg between groups at the end of 12 weeks.
+The average difference was approximately 1.3kg between groups at the end of 12 weeks.